Uri3n/Chariot-Tackle/README.md

 Once you're done using Chariot Tackle, make sure you call the **ctCleanup** function.
 This will free any memory that Chariot Tackle was using.
-The reason for this kind of implementation is that C++ deconstructors utilize parts of the CRT library.

 ![ctExample8](https://github.com/Uri3n/Chariot-Tackle/assets/153572153/8940fe58-b938-4307-bcf6-e2c910c39518)

 ## IMPORTANT STUFF!!
-1. I wrote this shit in like, a day.
+1. I wrote this in like, a day.
 It does not handle undefined or unexpected behavior, and can be dangerous to use.
 2. Your program WILL crash if NTDLL is not loaded into the process' address space at the time that **CT_INIT** is called.
    Please ensure NTDLL is loaded first by calling LoadLibraryA/W.
    ![ctExample6](https://github.com/Uri3n/Chariot-Tackle/assets/153572153/0e257cf0-07a7-4337-9cde-0dcd0af4821b)